PrimeTimeTran/cs-NumberGuessingGame/README.md

 Time spent: **3** hours spent in total.

-I leanred how to use HTML, CSS, Bootstrap, and JS together to add structure, styling, beautiful, and complicated behavior to a web application.
+I learned how to use HTML, CSS, Bootstrap, and JS together to add structure, styling, beautiful, and complicated behavior to a web application.

 ## License